-In figure 4 NSA A is using a local policy database as its policy source and NSA B, C and Z are using external AAI as a source for their policy.

-Examples of authorization decisions that can be made by an NSA include:
+Based on Figure 4, examples of authorization decisions that can be made by an NSA include:

 Is access to a specified endpoint STP allowed?

 Does the requested amount of bandwidth exceed the maximum amount allowed for that user (or user group, etc.)?